Jdure/portfolio/projects/threads.md

 ## Purpose and Goal

-[] Why did you build this project?
-Why is it important to you?
+I built this project because I wanted to create a foundation for future e-commerce sites that I plan on building.
+This site will serve as a solid base for me to build upon, enabling me to focus on the specifics of each new project rather than starting from scratch each time.
+I believe, using Next.js, Tailwind, and Shopify Storefront API is a winning combination.

-[] What was the expected outcome of the project?
+My goal with this project was to create an e-commerce site that was easy to use and provided an exceptional shopping experience.
+To achieve this, I designed the site with accessibility and mobile responsiveness in mind.
+For accessability, I followed the [a11y checklist](https://www.a11yproject.com/checklist/) along with [Google's Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/).
+For mobile responsiveness I used a Tailwind library called [DaisyUI](https://daisyui.com/) to quickly design UI components.
+Although there are some quirks with this component library.

-[] What were the initial designs?
+- [] What were the initial designs?
-[] Any other preliminary planning that you did which helps build a narrative
+- [] Any other preliminary planning that you did which helps build a narrative

 ## Spotlight